 Since I moved back home I’ve developed a weekly tradition with one of my best friends.
 It started as a way to cope with funemployment and the stress of job hunting but has continued on as a weekly catch up, therapy session and travel Q + A. It’s also a great way for me to go to the gym for free (haha thanks Kara… love you, mean it!).
 In just over a month Kara is heading off to Santorini, so lately we’ve discussed her excitement and my jealousy of her upcoming trip as we bob along on the treadmill.

 “What is your favorite place you have ever been?”
 While my answer may change each time I’m asked – seriously, how does anyone possibly expect me to answer that – Santorini is a regular feature in my rotation of answers.
 I absolutely fell in love with the Greek islands during my week there.
+A popular destination for holiday makers is the island of Crete.
+For those planning a trip there, consider hiring a vehicle so that you can see as much of the island as possible on your trip.
+Take a look at what vehicles are available from e-mietwagenkreta.
 There’s little that I love more than planning travel, so here’s all the advice we’ve rattled out of my brain during our gym sessions.

 WHAT SHOULD I PACK FOR SANTORINI IN LATE SPRING?

 The essentials are a good maxi dress, cardigan sweaters for layering in the evening or when it gets windy on the boat, a pair of jeans and a pair of leggings for cooler days, a pair of shorts and a skirt for the warmer days, cotton tees, comfortable leather sandals, slip on sneakers and a hat.
 Don’t forget an old swimsuit for exploring the sulfur hot springs (the orange sulfur will stain so avoid wearing a new suit).